AQ-MedAI/PRGB/README.md

 PRGB (Placeholder RAG Benchmark) is a benchmark tool focused on evaluating document faithfulness and external knowledge utilization efficiency in Retrieval-Augmented Generation (RAG) systems.
 It comprehensively evaluates model performance through progressive dimensions such as multi-level filtering and cross-entity reasoning, using placeholders with noise-injected datasets to help researchers and developers analyze the performance of mainstream RAG models in complex scenarios.

+### Upcoming Updates

+1. **Data Quality Improvement**: The dataset is currently undergoing manual verification and will soon have a more accurate version with improved data quality and consistency.

+2. **Retrieval Testing Version**: A version specifically designed for testing retrieval systems is currently under development and will be released soon.

 ## Key Features

 - 🎯 **Multi-Model Support**: Supports multiple large language models with local vllm inference